Independent Component Discovery in Temporal Count Data: Background and related works

 \paragraph{Structured count data. } Count data are commonly found in many applications, and pose distinct challenges due to discreteness, non-negativity, and frequent overdispersion, limiting the applicability of standard modeling tools \cite{cameron2013regression}.
 Among count-specific approaches, Poisson Log-Normal (PLN) models provide a principled framework for capturing dependencies via latent Gaussian log-intensities, enabling downstream tasks such as network inference and principle component analysis \cite{chiquet2019variational,chiquet2021poisson}.
-Recent extensions to structured settings further highlight the flexibility of the framework and its interest for healthcare applications \cite{chaussard2025taxapln,batardiere2025zero}.
-Yet, PLN models tailored to temporal structures remain largely underexplored.
+Recent extensions to structured settings further highlight the flexibility of the framework and its practical interest \cite{batardiere2025zero,chaussard2025taxapln,qian2024splang}; yet, PLN models tailored to temporal structures remain largely underexplored.
 Meanwhile, several models have been proposed for temporal count data, including integer auto-regressive models \cite{jin1991integer}, binary series \cite{cui2009new,livsey2018multivariate}, and negative binomial or Poisson regression \cite{davis2009negative,fokianos2009poisson}; however, these methods are mostly forecasting-oriented and provide limited tools for interpretability-driven analysis.
-Conversely, explainable mechanistic models such as generalized Lotka-Volterra dynamics are widely employed in ecology to describe species interactions over time \cite{stein2013ecological,gibson2018robust,gibson2025learning}, but they are tied to specific applications and often lack identifiability guarantees supporting interactions analysis.
+Extensions of Poisson mixed models have then been developed, notably switching linear dynamical models for regime segmentation in neuroscience applications \cite{zoltowski2020general,glaser2020recurrent}.
+In ecology, explainable mechanistic models such as generalized Lotka-Volterra dynamics are also widely employed to describe species interactions over time \cite{stein2013ecological,gibson2018robust,gibson2025learning}, but they are tied to specific applications and often lack identifiability guarantees supporting interactions analysis.
 The generative framework introduced in this paper aims at addressing these limitations by extending PLN modeling to ICA of temporal count data while retaining a tractable structure for inference, and theoretical guarantees supporting downstream analysis.